 The city's green spaces offer the food and shelter birds need after a night of travel.
 Westerly winds help nudge them toward the city.
 Once there, they seek out parks and marshes-a funneling that gives some areas 10 times more migrating birds than others.

 The Chicago Park District's focus on developing natural areas-planting cattails at the edges of beach dunes near Montrose Point Bird Sanctuary, for example-has helped re-establish the city as a friendly stopping place.

 Spring migration runs from March through early June, with a sweet spot in the second to third weeks of May.
 "All their hormones are in high gear, and everybody is singing their heads off," says Greg Neise, founder of the Illinois Birding Network.

 Chicago has an active and inviting birding community that supports free bird outings, including a walk at Wooded Island every Saturday morning led by the Chicago Audubon Society.
 A guide and longtime participants will gladly share tips on where to look and what to listen for on this leisurely paced adventure.

-More than 7,000 Facebook users follow the Illinois Birding Network, where enthusiasts share sightings, tips and photos.
+About 12,000 Facebook users follow the Illinois Birding Network, where enthusiasts share sightings, tips and photos.
 You can also search for Bird the Preserves events held in Chicago-area forest preserves.
 And then, there's simply asking anyone with a scope trained on the sky and a field guide in hand.
 "Birders love new birders," says Judy Pollock with the Forest Preserves of Cook County.
 "It's a friendly crowd."